 Using a Pest-Proof Compost Bin

 If you’re unable to use the hot process or don’t have a large yard to keep the compost pile away far from the house, then the best alternative is to purchase a rodent or pest-proof bin.
 These are essentially enclosed bins that help to keep the pests out of your compost and unpleasant odors in.

 Use a Compost Tumbler

-You can use a compost tumbler and having one with two chambers will allow you to have a continuous supply of compost.
+You can use a compost tumbler with two chambers which will allow you to have a continuous supply of compost.
 And, since the tumbler is raised above the ground, pests like rodents will find it difficult to reach it.
 Many items can be composted in a compost tumbler, including coffee filters, bread, banana peels, and citrus peels, they are a very worthwhile investment.